AWARENESS CAMPAIGNS, EXPLODING SCIENCE SHOWS AND AWARD-WINNING JOURNALISM, ALL IN THE CAUSE OF SUSTAINABILITY...

-During thirty years, Green Spark's team members have been privileged to work on all sorts of inspiring, cutting edge, challenging, fun, serious and generally uplifting projects.
+During the past thirty years, Green Spark's team members have been privileged to work on all sorts of inspiring, cutting edge, challenging, fun, serious and generally uplifting projects helping to make our society greener and fairer.
 Most of all, we’ve loved the people we’ve worked with: passionate communities, far-sighted entrepreneurs, laterally-thinking business people, leading NGOs, talented journalists and green-minded politicians.

 Our roll-call of projects includes:

 Planning the future...
 An evening’s celebration addressed by Rob Hopkins, co-founder of the global Transition movement and leading environmentalist, was the culmination of four months of work with volunteer-led organisation, Transition Stroud.
 We helped to increase members' regular donations by 100% and to review its past and present, enabling us to create a new marketing strategy for increasing its profile and achieving more sustainability goals.
 The ‘Transition Stroud: 10 years and beyond’ event we organised enabled deeper relations to be forged with supporters, inspiring them with past achievements and channelling their revived enthusiasm into planning the organisation’s next 10 years.